BREAST IMPLANT POSITIONS

-Each position has its advantages and disadvantages.
-Which implant position is best for you will depend on your breast characteristics, lifestyle, preferred implants and most importantly, the look you’re after.
+Breast Implants can be placed in any one of four positions each of which has its specific advantages.
+Which implant position is best for you will depend on your breast appearances, breast measurements, physical activities and the ‘look’ you’re after.

 1. Sub-Muscular (‘under the muscle’)

 The implant is placed behind the pectoral muscle.

 - It creates a more natural appearance because the muscle provides additional coverage over the edges of the implant and thereby helps to avoid a ‘stuck-on’ look and visible ‘step’ along the upper edge of the implant that could occur if the implant was ‘in front of the muscle’ in those with thin tissue coverage.

 - There is less chance of Capsular Contracture – the commonest reason for repeat surgery.

 - There is less chance of any Rippling/Wrinkling of the implant being visible.